 Long Island and New York City Probate Lawyers

 The probating of a will is the start of a process involving a variety of steps in the Surrogate’s Court in the State of New York.
 There are a variety of issues and potential problems that can arise during the administration of an estate.
-At the Law Offices of Elliot S. Schlissel our dedicated and experienced attorneys and paralegals provide our clients with exceptional representation during the legal processes of estate related matters.
+At the Law Offices of Schlissel DeCorpo our dedicated and experienced attorneys and paralegals provide our clients with exceptional representation during the legal processes of estate related matters.
 Our attorneys are available to meet our clients’ needs and we take pride in our reputation for fighting for our clients rights.

 Over 100 Years Combined Legal Experience

 The probate and estate administration lawyers at the Law Offices of Schlissel DeCorpo have more than 100 years of combined legal experience representing clients in the Surrogate’s Courts in the State of New York.
 This wealth of legal experience in probating wills and handling the administration of intestate estates sets our law firm apart from many other firms who practice in this area of law.

 Steps in the Probate and Administration of Estates Process

 The probate and estate administration process has numerous steps and potential challenges.
 The following is a list of typical procedures and court requirements related to the probating of wills and the administration of estates.